JaivPatel07/Digital-Clock/README.md

 2. **Open the project**
    - Navigate to the project folder.
    - Open the `index.html` file in any modern web browser (Chrome, Firefox, Edge, etc.).

-## Usage

-Once opened, the clock will immediately display the current time based on your system settings.

-## License

-This project is open source and available under the MIT License.